VR Treadmills – The Future of Locomotion in Virtual Reality

 An Omnidirectional VR treadmill is a device similar to treadmills that allow 360-degree movement by simulating physical motion in virtual reality using sensors and trackers

-Omnidirectional treadmills are seen as an ideal solution to fill the gaps between locomotion in virtual reality and the physical world.
+Omnidirectional treadmills are seen as an ideal solution to bridge the gap between locomotion in virtual reality and the physical world.

 VR treadmill moves in all directions and ensures users stay within the boundaries of an enclosed locomotion interface.